James Murphy (electronic musician): Sound of Silver

 Murphy's second LCD Soundsystem album, entitled Sound of Silver, was released on March 12, 2007.
-In its aftermath, he quipped to Mojo: "You don't have to work very hard to write an article about us.
-"Just use the words 'unlikely frontman', 'bear-like', 'unshaven', 'Talking Heads', blah blah blah..."
+In its aftermath, he quipped to Mojo: "You don't have to work very hard to write an article about us ...
+Just use the words 'unlikely frontman', 'bear-like', 'unshaven', 'Talking Heads', blah blah blah".

-In October 2009 Pitchfork Media named the track "All My Friends" off Sound of Silver, the second best song of the decade, and a week later, Sound of Silver was ranked at #17 in The Top 200 Albums of the 2000s list.
+In October 2009, Pitchfork Media named the track "All My Friends" off Sound of Silver, the second best song of the decade, and a week later, the album was ranked at #17 in the "Top 200 Albums of the 2000s" list.
 He also has a CD in the Fabriclive CD series, Fabric Live 36, made in collaboration with LCD Soundsystem drummer Pat Mahoney, released in October 2007.
-In late 2008 Murphy also announced he was to play bass guitar in Free Energy, a classic rock band, with LCD Soundsystem drummer Pat Mahoney and friends Scott Wells and Paul Sprangers, although this was later refuted by Murphy as a misinterpretation.
+In late 2008, Murphy announced he would play bass guitar in Free Energy, a classic rock band, with LCD Soundsystem drummer Pat Mahoney and friends Scott Wells and Paul Sprangers, although this was later refuted by Murphy as a misinterpretation.